Ambrosia beetle (subfamily Scolytinae)

 Apply sprays using enough water to cover the entire tree thoroughly including small limbs.
 Apply only during dormant or delayed-dormant period.

-- chlorpyrifos (Lorsban 4E) at 3 pints/a.
+- chlorpyrifos (Lorsban 75 WG) at 2.0 to 2.67 lb/a or (Lorsban 4E) at 4 pints/a.
 REI 4 days.
+May be mixed with horticultural mineral oil (rates vary; see product label).
 Do not exceed one application of chlorpyrifos as a dormant or delayed-dormant per season.
 Avoid contact with foliage in sweet cherries as premature leaf drop may result.
 Extremely toxic to fish and aquatic invertebrates; avoid spray drift and runoff to surface waters.
+RESTRICTED USE IN OREGON.

-- superior-type oil.
-Rates vary; check product label.
+- horticultural mineral oil-Rates vary; check product label.
 REI varies; check product label.
 Some formulations are OMRI-listed for organic use.

 Direct trunk and limb sprays to infested and neighboring trees when adults are active (late February to early March, June to July, September to October).